Looking for Diner en Blanc recipes or summer garden party ideas? Keep reading!

 Baguette served with butter and a variety of sea salts

 No recipe needed.
 Just buy fresh baguettes and pack up good Irish butter and a couple jars of sea salts for a flight of flavor.
 Serve alongside the salad.
 We were amongst friends – as Le Diner en Blanc should be – so we kept the baguettes right on the table.

 The flavors in this salad are unreal.
 Crispy bacon, crunchy veggies, and tangy Feta cheese enhanced by grilled shrimp tossed with lemony orzo is decadent without being too heavy.
 You’ll still be able to dance the night away at Le Diner en Blanc!
+Get the recipe here.

 Note: Use my fiori di sicilia sugar cookie recipe and buy an Eiffel tower cookie cutter for a couple of bucks.
 Bake until they just start to turn brown, about 6-7 minutes.
+Get the recipe here.

 These mini trifles are easily portable!
 The mint-infused blackberry sauce takes just minutes to prepare and goes so well with the dark chocolate brownies and vanilla whipped cream.
+Get the recipe here.

 Enjoy a few iPhone photos from The Rose Table en Blanc: